falkopingskommun/swiper-plugin/README.md

   - `circleSwipe`: shows the circle overlay option, toggles between the two effects
   - `layerList`: shows the list of swiper enabled layers

+## Limitations

+The Swiper tools (the clip and the swipe) do not support showing the same layer as the already visible layer.
+In the case the user selects the same layer, the tool will close and simply show the visible layers.

 ## Plugins used:

 1. [ol-ext/interaction/Clip](http://viglino.github.io/ol-ext/examples/interaction/map.interaction.clip.html).
 This is to show a circle and a different map layer in it.